HyagoOliveira/Persistence/README.md

     {
         settings.GetFileSystem().Delete(SAVE_DATA_NAME);
         print("Save data deleted.");
-        // Delete() does not throws any exception.
+        // Delete() does not throws any exception, even though 'SaveSlot-00' file does not exists.
     }

     [ContextMenu("List")]